France: Music

-France has a long and varied musical history.
-It experienced a golden age in the 17th century thanks to Louis XIV, who employed many talented musicians and composers in the royal court.
-The most renowned composers of this period include Marc-Antoine Charpentier, François Couperin, Michel-Richard Delalande, Jean-Baptiste Lully and Marin Marais, all of them composers at the court.
-After the death of the "Roi Soleil", French musical creation lost dynamism, but in the next century the music of Jean-Philippe Rameau reached some prestige, and today he is still one of the most renowned French composers.
+French music experienced a golden age in the 17th century thanks to Louis XIV, who employed talented musicians and composers in the royal court.
+Composers of this period include Marc-Antoine Charpentier, François Couperin, Michel-Richard Delalande, Jean-Baptiste Lully and Marin Marais, all of them composers at the court.
+After the death of Louis XIV, French musical creation lost dynamism, but in the next century the music of Jean-Philippe Rameau achieved some prestige.
 Rameau became the dominant composer of French opera and the leading French composer of the harpsichord.